 Unfading Memories

-The Jaguar Shoes post is quite long now, so we have located two longer memories in this new post, like this.
+The Jaguar Shoes post is quite long now, so we have located longer memories in this new post, like this.

 Adrian Clarke wrote to us to say this.